Frequently Asked Questions

 To be eligible for the pay on time discount, you need to ensure that you have made all of your payments on time.
 Your actual usage (assuming your meter is read) is known when you receive your bill.
 We calculate charges for the whole quarter based on this and then deduct the pay-on-time discount.
 Discounts are calculated and applied before GST.

 We’re encouraging our customers to receive eBills because they’re better for the environment, but if you’re not able to receive your bill via email then we are happy to make alternative arrangements with you.

 When you give us an email address to receive your eBill then make sure it’s a personal address that you’re likely to keep for some time.
 Remember, we’ll use this email to communicate with you, not just about your bill, but to notify you of special offers as well as any important changes to your plan or our service.
 You can update your email address with us at any time.

-Meters are read every three months by your electricity network provider.
+Meters are typically read every three months by your electricity network provider.
 If for any reason, they cannot access your meter, your bill will be estimated.
 Your electricity network provider requires safe and easy access to your meter in order to get an actual meter reading.
 If this is not possible, they will provide us with an estimated reading based on information they have about historical consumption at the address.
 Rest assured, that any necessary adjustments will be made when an actual meter is read.

 If you have a dog, a locked gate, a locked meter box or something that restricts access to the meter, these can affect your electricity network provider's safe access to conduct a reading.
 If this happens to you, just be aware of your next scheduled meter read date (three months from the date of the last one) and ensure appropriate access for your electricity network provider's staff around that date and time.